This is why corporations will never make great VPNs

 Avira Antivirus had “free” extra features that were actually trialware.
 In addition, the protection was quite mediocre and it has a heavy impact on the system performance.

-But this time, we will have a look at Avira Phantom VPN and write you a full review.
+But this time, we will have a look at Avira Phantom VPN review further.

 Founded By a “Benevolent Dictator”